dipankar08/androidStudio/SampleMVP/readme.md

 Model-View-Presenter: Things to remember:
 Each Android screen should have 3 components, Each comonent should have an interface and

-a) Model: it is an interface responsible for managing data.
+a) Model/Interacter/Repositary: it is an interface responsible for managing data.
 Model’s responsibilities include using APIs, caching data, managing databases and Network calls to update models
-b) Presenter: The presenter is responsible for querying the model and updating the view when it got notification from model.
+b) Presenter/Controler: The presenter is responsible for querying the model and updating the view when it got notification from model.
 c) View: Just draw the UI( implemented by Activities, Fragments, any Android widget) and deletgates all the user evnets to Presenter.

 Android Guidelines: